remya-dev/stripe_integration_final/README.md

 cp .env_sample server/.env
 ```

 You will need a Stripe account in order to run the demo.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.
+Run stripe listen for webhook secret key

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
+STRIPE_WEBHOOK_SECRET=<replace-with-your-webhook-secret-key>
 ```

 ### Install Node modules